 Our office is happy to assist you with your dental insurance coverage for braces and Invisalign.
 We will help you receive the maximum benefit you are entitled to, based on your insurance plan.
-We will provide you with an insurance-coded form for submission to your insurance company for pre-estimate and actual services.
+We will electronically file an insurance-coded form to your insurance company for pre-estimate and actual services.

 Reimbursement to you will come directly to our office, lowering your out of pocket expense.
 Below is additional information you may find helpful regarding orthodontic insurance coverage.

 Orthodontics is a covered benefit by most dental insurance plans, but not all.
 Whether or not your insurance covers orthodontics is often determined by your employer and which dental plan it selects to offer to employees.